 This section of our website contains information about some of the research projects funded and completed by Research Autism.

-Our programme of research is intended to make a significant and positive difference to the lives of people with autism and their families.
+Our programme of research was intended to make a significant and positive difference to the lives of people on the autism spectrum and their families.